TEAM CANADA

 Team Canada Support

-Kendo is practiced throughout the world, with 56 countries participating in the most recent 16th WKC in 2015.
-Canada enjoys a very high profile within the global Kendo community with an impressive record of two 2nd place finishes and eight 3rd place finishes at the WKC.
+Kendo is practiced throughout the world, with 56 countries participating in the most recent 17th WKC in 2018.
+Canada enjoys a very high profile within the global Kendo community with an impressive record of two 2nd place finishes and nine 3rd place finishes at the WKC— most recently the Women’s Team placing third in 2018.
 Only teams from Japan, Korea, Brasil, Canada, and USA have placed in the top 2 over the 40-year history of the Championships.

 Despite these international successes, Kendo in Canada remains strictly an amateur sport.
 The CKF Board of Directors, referees, instructors, and coaches even at the highest levels devote their time and resources on a volunteer basis.
 Athletes work regular full-time jobs or are students trying to complete degrees while competing internationally.
 Much of the funding provided by the CKF goes towards training, while expenses to attend the Championships is self-funded.

 The CKF welcomes corporate and individual sponsorship through financial support, facility use, equipment, team wear, travel, and training expenses.
-Please contact [email protected] to learn how you can help.
+Please contact [email protected] to learn how you can help, or make an on-line donation here.

 Team Canada Prospects and Development Program